Rural Tourism. From the magic of the Oscos to the Eo.

 Hammer in Mazonovo (Santa Eulalia de Oscos).

-Some unique villages in Santa Eulalia de Oscos include Ferreira, Pumares, Quintá or Busqueimado.
-A visit to the trip hammer in Mazonovo, which has once again been used as a blacksmith shop for a few years now, thanks to the Austrian Fritz Bramsteidl.
+Some unique villages in Santa Eulalia de Oscos include Ferreira, Pumares, Quintá and Busqueimado.
+A marvellous visit to the hydraulic press in Mazonovo, which has once again been used as a blacksmith´s for a few years now, thanks to the Austrian Fritz Brasmsteidl.
 The Birthplace of the Marquis of Sargadelos is also a must-see.
 Among the most well-known routes is that of La Seimeira.
-This route leads to the village of A Coba/La Coba, in Grandas de Salime.
-The village is a unique and unforgettable place, with a small stoned caleya (path), a forest, a river, a stone bridge and a large old mill abandoned years ago.
-In San Martín de Oscos, it is worth visiting the beautiful church, as well as the Mon Palace and the outside of the Casa de los Guzmanes House.
-Villanueva de Oscos has some gems as well, including the partially restored medieval monastery of Santa María de Villanueva.
+This route leads to the village of A Coba, in Grandas de Salime.
+The village is a unique and unforgettable place, with a small cobbled caleya (path), a forest, a river, a stone bridge and a large old mill abandoned years ago.
+San Martín de Oscos, it is worth visiting the beautiful church, as well as the Mon Palace and the outside of the Casa de los Guzmanes House.
+Villanueva de Oscos has some gems as well, including the partially restored medieval monastery of Santa María de Vilanova.
 Here, the Santa Eufemia Bread Ecomuseum is well worth a visit.